 - In Buffy the Vampire Slayer:

-- In series 1 episode 2, Xander has perhaps his most Captain Obvious moment ever.
+- In "The Harvest", Xander has perhaps his most Captain Obvious moment ever.

 Xander: I don't like vampires.
 I'm gonna take a stand and say they're not good.

-- Parodied in an episode when Buffy and Faith (a rogue slayer) switch bodies.
+- Parodied in "Who Are You?" when Buffy and Faith (a rogue slayer) switch bodies.
 Faith assumes Buffy's catchphrase is (variations on) "you can't do that, because it's wrong."

-- In series 1 episode 2, Xander has perhaps his most Captain Obvious moment ever.
+- In "The Harvest", Xander has perhaps his most Captain Obvious moment ever.

 - Community does this in an episode where Jeff visits his old law firm and Pierce gets certain ideas about hunting man for sport.